caervs/pysh/README.md

-# pysh: a bridge between the python shell and your OS shell
+# pysh: a bridge between python and your OS shell

 Pysh is a tool for interacting with your machine that has the expressive power of a python shell and the versatility of an OS shell.
 Additionally it provides an extensible single point of entry for doing all of the common tasks associated with your projects like building, testing, and deploying your code and collecting documentation.